AdsonBatista/google-script-multiple-upload/README.md

 After uploading files, system will return a link, go to that link then check Check spreadsheet "SANDBOX LOG" in the "sanbox" folder
 ## Please do not edit credentials information when using this demo project.
+## If you want to contribute, please feel free to make a pull request.
+We'll help the others.